emilskovmand/Python-projects/Word-Counter/README.md

-The Python file will search through our txt file and find the words:
+The Python file will search through our txt file and find the words and give it its estimated word index:

     "socrates",
     "critias",